evanbsmith/usaidforecastdata/README.md

 ## Disclaimer
 The information presented is not official and this project/site does not claim to represent the views of USAID or the U.S. Government in any capacity.
 Further, the data used and presented here reflects a number of decisions, including classifying opportuniries by including sector and region, that merely represent my best attempt at categorizing the opportunities presented in the forecast in a meaningful way or otherwise cleaning up the data for presentation.

+## TODO

+1. Move to TopoJSON from geoJSON to improve map performance
+2. Overhaul site styling
+3. Add "About" and "Data" pages
+4. Design and add "Trends" page